Trion formation and ordering in the attractive SU(3) Fermi-Hubbard model

 where \( ((\sigma,\tau,\nu)) \) indexes the permutations of the three-element set of molecular spin states.

 In the large-\( U \) limit, we expect to be in the TL region, where trions have formed and move coherently.
 We use the difference susceptibility

 where \( n_d = n^{(2)} - n^{(1)} \), to detect this trion formation.
 Our choice of this parameter requires some explanation.
 In the large-\( U \) limit, trions are superpositions of the on-site trion state --- where molecules in each of the three spin states occupy a single site --- and off-site trion states --- where one of the molecules in the trion occupies an adjacent site \cite{pohlmann2013,xu2023}.
 This virtual dissociation process persists even to zero temperature (as long as \( t/U > 0 \)) and causes an effective repulsion between trions since the process is suppressed when trions are on adjacent sites.
 So, instead of using \( \expval{n^{(3)}} \) directly to indicate composite particles, we consider \( \expval{n_d} = \expval{n^{(2)} - n^{(1)}} \) which is the population difference between doubly- and singly-occupied sites.
 This quantity will approach zero in the TL and CDW regions since the only population of doubly- and singly-occupied sites are those which are part of an off-site trion.
 However at half-filling, \( \expval{n_d} = 0 \) due to the particle-hole symmetry, not the presence of trions.
 So, we use \( \chi \) as our indicator since it is also zero in the TL and CDW regions while attaining a finite value throughout the FL region, even at half-filling.
+A more detailed discussion of $\chi$ and a comparison with alternate trion detection methods \cite{chetcuti2023,xu2023}, may be found in Supplemental Material \cite{supp} Sec.~\suppChi.

 As shown in Fig.~\ref{fig:phase_diagram} and Fig.~\ref{fig:mu_cut}, \( \chi \) attains a finite value when \( U \) is small, but approaches zero as \( U \) increases, across a wide range of chemical potential values.
 This is consistent with our understanding of the TL region, as we expect trions to form at any finite density.
 As the temperature is lowered, the crossover becomes sharper, seeming to evolve into a QPT as \( T \to 0 \).